Turkish Football Plunges Into Crisis After Referee Attack - UrduPoint

 Koca appeared to be incensed at Meler for awarding a stoppage-time penalty kick that allowed visiting Caykur Rizespor to leave the capital with a 1-1 draw.

-Meler fell to the ground and then appeared to have been kicked several times in the ensuing melee.
+Meler fell to the ground and was kicked several times in the ensuing melee.

 The 37-year-old match official was shown standing minutes later with a black eye that had swelled up the left part of his face.